Explore health content from A to Z.

 Carbon monoxide in cigarette smoke takes the place of oxygen in your blood.
 It passes to your baby through the bloodstream.

 Nicotine raises your blood pressure and heart rate.
-It reduces blood flow to your arms and legs, and slows digestion.
+It reduces blood flow to your arms and legs.
+It also slows digestion.
 Nicotine may also reduce blood flow to your baby and cause birth defects.

 Tar is what`s left after tobacco is smoked.
 This sticky brown material gums up your lungs, so less oxygen gets into your bloodstream.
 This affects you and your baby.